naomithiru/HumAIn_usecase/README.md

 <br>• Dilara Parry

 # <br>``What Is The Project?``
 <br>The XGBOOST team take on the HumAIn project is to make an explanatory analysis with data science approach for HumAIn to showcase the pre-COVID and post-COVID trends filtered by the industry.
+Our goal is here to extract useful information from AI news between 1997 and 2021 to get AI usecase trends to lead new inwestments for businesses.

 # <br>``Who Is The Project For?``
 <br>It is directly for HumAIn to be used for their active or potential clientele.